Grauenwolf/BrimstoneMissions/DocumentationDocNet/SideBag.md

 ﻿# Side Bag

-The side bag can normally hold 5 tokens.
+The side bag can normally hold 5 tokens. **Large** tokens take 2 spaces.

 **Gold** and **Dark Stone** are not considered side bag tokens, though may be placed on the side bag for convenience.